Preventing Unintentional Weight Loss

 Think about how our elders imagined their retirement and final days.
 Likely they imagined being independent (for the most part) and being in control of their daily life like they always have.

-We can help them maintain that level of independence and quality of life by preventing unintended weight loss and malnutrition.
+We can help them maintain that level of independence and quality of life by preventing unintentional weight loss and malnutrition.
 This is 1000% about quality of life.
 About dignity.
 About respect.
 So, what can we do about it?
-Weight gain smoothies anyone?

-Let’s take a look at the toolbox we have for stopping unintended weight loss in older adults.
+Let’s take a look at the toolbox we have for stopping unintentional weight loss in older adults.

 The most important thing to remember is: in whatever you do, it should be individualized for the specific older adult you are working with.
 There is no one-size fits all approach for nutrition care, especially with older adults.